 Setup varies with the recipe.
-Lay out recipes, "Basic Kitchen Measurements at a Glance" mats, ingredients and utensils on the table.
-Have the poster and maps on an easel.
+Lay out recipes, "Basic Kitchen Measurements at a Glance" mats, ingredients, and utensils on the table.
+Check that all ingredients for recipe are on hand.
 Have all students wash their hands when they arrive.

 Instructional Delivery